 Example: Runkeeper and Runkeeper Go

-A GPS-enabled application Runkeeper offers two versions.
+A GPS-enabled application, Runkeeper offers two versions.
 The free version has features that can help to track walking, jogging, or cycling activities.
 You can also create a profile, track your runs, set goals, and use a set of basic training plans.

-With the premium version, Runkeeper Go, you can get the customized training plans that are tailor-made for you.
+With the premium version, Runkeeper Go, you can get customized training plans that are tailor-made for you.
 You can receive the analytics of your fitness progress and also enjoy other features that are not available for users of the free version.

 4. In-app Purchases Model